grigs-j/grigsby-portfolio/README.md

 # grigsby-portfolio
-This is my portfolio page created using HTL, SASS, JavaScript, and Illustrator.
+This is my portfolio page created using HTML, SASS, JavaScript, and Adobe Illustrator.

 ##
 My main focus was aethetics and functionality.
 I build the website from scratch utilizing basic design principles, color, typography, and UI/UX.